Premier League promotion battle: Which teams will be promoted?

 Promotion to the Premier League is estimated to be worth almost $200 million for each club.

-Below we look at the latest scenarios as the Championship campaign enters the final three games.
+Below we look at the latest scenarios as the Championship campaign enters the final few games.

 Promoted to the Premier League for 2022-23